nmrML/nmrML/examples/2/index.md

   examples: active
 ---

-# Example 2: Metabolic profiling of the Tomato plant, PhenoTom 2013 (Bruker)
+# Example 2: Metabolic profiling of the Tomato plant, PhenoTom 2013 (Bruker, incl 1R processed spectrum)

 <a href="/examples/2/MMBBI_10M12-CE01-1a.nmrML">Download nmrML file</a> |  <a href="/examples/2/MMBBI_10M12-CE01-1a.zip" >Download original Raw Data</a>

 This example illustrates how nmrML can include processed data beyond the raw FID data.
-We here store a 1R NMR spectrum (as another binary blob) and including its metadata.
+We here store a 1R NMR spectrum (real part data points as another binary blob) and including its metadata.
 The FT transformed spectrum is stored in the spectrumList/spectrum1D/spectrumDataArrayelement and its processingParameterSets.

 High-throughput phenotyping tomato fruit for integration with Omics data (PhenoTom 2013).
 Characterization of tomato fruits to 2 stages of development (expansion and red orange fruit) from 12 contrasting genotypes (8  lines and 4 F1 hybrids).